 Safety is the foundation upon which our company is built.
 For us, safety isn’t trivial, it’s essential.
 It is our top priority and guides everything we do.
 Because it is our culture, the commitment to safety is instilled in all our employees, from managers to drivers to mechanics to dispatchers.

 The All-Star safety team ensures that we remain Connecticut’s leader in school bus transportation.
-The team has four safety supervisors who are state-certified and two who are master instructors.
-Their duties include working with and leading a group of experienced driver-trainers, many of whom are also state-certified instructors.
+The team has a Director of Safety, a Director of Training and four safety supervisors who are state-certified, including two who are master instructors.
+The safety supervisor duties include working with and leading a group of experienced driver-trainers, many of whom are also state-certified instructors.
 Together, they provide outstanding safety instruction and training to All-Star Transportation employees.
 We believe a strong safety program benefits every student we transport, every parent, and all our customers and employees.

 Prior to driving a bus or working as a monitor, all employees must pass several background checks, including a criminal history, a motor vehicle history, a Connecticut Department of Children and Families (DCF) check and a National Sex Offender check.
 We also obtain feedback from previous employers, and all prospective drivers must pass U.S. Department of Transportation (DOT) physical and drug tests.
 All employees are subject to random drug and alcohol testing, and must attend monthly safety meetings and other required training.